arkency/posts/posts/2016-12-30-event-sourced-domain-objects-in-less-than-150-loc.md

 # Is it worth the effort?

-Of course it is additional effort.
-Of course it requires more code (and probably even more as I have not shown read models here).
+Of course, it is an additional effort.
+Of course, it requires more code (and probably even more as I have not shown read models here).
-Of course it required a change in Your mindset.
-But is it worth it?
+Of course, it required a change in Your mindset.

+## But is it worth it?

 I've posted [Why use Event Sourcing](http://blog.arkency.com/2015/03/why-use-event-sourcing/) some time ago.

-The auditability of all actions is priceless (especially when you deal with customers money).
+The audit log of all actions is priceless (especially when you deal with customers money).
 All state changes are made only by applying domain event, so you will not have any change that is not stored in domain events (which are your audit log).

 Avoiding impedance mismatch between object oriented and relational world & not having `ActiveRecord` in your domain model - another win for me.

-By using CQRS and read models (maybe not just a single one, polyglot data is BIG win here) you could make your application more scallable, move available.
-Decoupling different parts of the system (bounded contextx) is also much easier.
+By using CQRS and read models (maybe not just a single one, polyglot data is a BIG win here) you could make your application more scalable, more available.
+Decoupling different parts of the system (bounded contexts) is also much easier.

 # Wants to learn more?

 This is a very basic example.
 There is much more to learn here, naming some only:

 * defining bounded contexts
-* using sagas / process managers to hadle long running processes
+* using sagas/process managers to handle long running processes
 * CQRS architecture & using read models
-* patterns how to use strentch of event sourcing
+* patterns when & how to use event sourcing
 * and when not to use it

-If you are interested join our upcomming [Rails + Domain Driven Design Workshop](http://blog.arkency.com/ddd-training/).
+If you are interested join our upcoming [Rails + Domain Driven Design Workshop](http://blog.arkency.com/ddd-training/).
 Next edition will be held on **12-13th January 2017** (Thursday & Friday) in Wrocław, Poland.
-Workshop will be held in English.
+The workshop will be held in English.